AmineDjeghri/awesome-os-setup/PPTI FTP Download-Upload.md

 ## Graphic Acces to PPTI Sorbonne Université with FileZilla (download, upload, drag and drop files, rename, and more ...Ect)

-- Download putty and filezilla:
+- Download filezilla without manuel, https://filezilla-project.org/download.php ,
 - Open filezilla
 - In host copy this adress: `ssh.ufr-info-p6.jussieu.fr`,
 - in username: your student number,